opal/opal/docs/configuring_gems.md

 To configure a gem to run in Opal the gem will need a couple of things:

-1. The opal gem running on a server (so the ruby code can get compiled to .js.)
+1. The opal gem running on a server (so the ruby code can get compiled to JavaScript).
-2. The opal search path has to know to look for your gem when it is required.
+2. The Opal search path has to know to look for your gem when it is required.

 This is done by having the following 2 lines in your outermost .rb file: